 Employees of the northwest-side Safeway that was the site of a mass shooting a week ago returned to work on Saturday.

-The store's employees and members of the community were joined Saturday by Pima County Sheriff Clarence Dupnik for a moment of silence at 10:11 a.m., the time of the shootings a week earlier.
+The store’s employees and members of the community were joined by Pima County Sheriff Clarence Dupnik for a moment of silence at 10:11 a.m., the same time the shootings began a week earlier.

 “It went really well,” said assistant manager Javier Rivas.
 “It definitely helped us heal some of the emotions we have.”